PNNL-CompBio/Snekmer/docs/source/troubleshooting/common.rst

 Check the following:

-1. **Score = 0 for most sequences** — this means the query sequences share no k-mers with any training family.
+1. **Score = 0 for most sequences**: this means the query sequences share no k-mers with any training family.
 Verify that the same ``--k`` and ``--alphabet`` were used for both train and query.
 If the query sequences are from a very different organism or are very divergent, consider lowering the ``--k`` value (e.g. ``--k 6``).

-2. **Confidence is low but Score > 0** — the model may be undertrained.
+2. **Confidence is low but Score > 0**: the model may be undertrained.
 Try providing more training sequences per family (at least 20–50 is recommended).

 3. **Verify your annotation file** matches your training FASTA headers.
 Run: